jundalisay/sp/content/en/research/indian/gospel/chapter-19.md

 It is just grogginess from the medicine.
 And a little while after, Sambhu breathed his last."

 It was evening and the worship in the temples was over.
 A few minutes later Adhar arrived from Calcutta to see the Master.
-Mahimacharan, Rākhāl , and M. were in the room.
+Mahimacharan, Rakhal , and M. were in the room.

 ADHAR: "How are you?"